- 27th Jun, 2024

 K-means clustering is one such unsupervised algorithm that groups data points based on their similarity.
 In this blog, we will explore the use cases, advantages, and working principles of the K-means clustering algorithm.

-K-means clustering is an unsupervised machine learning approach that uses similarities to divide a dataset into K different clusters.
 The algorithm aims to minimize the within-cluster variance, ensuring that data points within the same cluster are as similar as possible while data points in different clusters are as dissimilar as possible.
-Source: K-means clustering

 The K-means clustering algorithm has gained remarkable popularity in the field of machine learning and data analysis due to several compelling reasons.
 Its simplicity, versatility, and effectiveness in solving a wide array of problems have positioned it as a staple tool in the data scientist's toolkit.